FranzZemen/bsh-jasker/README.md

         stateData: (Object) The data configured on the state, or undefined if none was configured

   - Returns A promise whose success function parameter should be an Array of String that represent the next state names in the JaskerMap.
+Therefore the implementation must resolve to that Array (on success).

   The promise returned <strong>MUST</strong> be the promised passed in.